Payday loans in Quebec

 How can I tell if a lender in Quebec is legit?

-Quebec has strict regulations for lenders, with a maximum allowable interest rate of 35% on payday loans.
-Look for the following signs to make sure you’re working with a legit lender.
+Quebec has strict regulations for lenders, with a maximum allowable annual interest rate of 35% on payday loans.
+Look for the following signs to make sure you’re working with a legitimate lender.

 - The lender follows rate and fee regulations.
-Stay away from lenders that don’t follow the 35% maximum AIR.
+Stay away from lenders that don’t follow the 35% annual interest rate maximum.

-- It doesn’t allow rollovers or multiple loans.
-Quebec law doesn’t allow payday lenders to give out multiple loans.
+- It doesn’t allow roll-overs or multiple loans.
+Quebec law doesn’t allow payday lenders to give out multiple loans, or to allow borrowers to use a second payday loan to pay off the current one.

 - It provides contracts in the language you use to speak with your lender.
 This means that if you and your lender communicate in English, your contract must be in English.
 If it’s in French, the contract must be in French.